 Campbell Condo Market Trends at a Glance

 These numbers – for both houses and condos – can only give you a broad picture of what’s going on.
 If there are no homes for sale in your townhome community and it’s in a great area, and you price it well etc., you should find it relatively easy to sell.
-But if there is too much supply (too many similar homes on the market), it will be far more challenging to sell.
+When there is too much supply (too many similar homes on the market), it is far more challenging to sell.
+When there is too little inventory, it can be a challenge to predict the market value.
 The residential real estate market, like everything else, is all about supply and demand.
 For information on your specific neighborhood, please call me or email me today.

 For more reading on Campbell CA